ilanschnell/perfect-hash/README.md

 ### Usage

-Given a set of keys which are character string, the program returns a minimal perfect hash function.
+Given a set of keys which are character strings, the program returns a minimal perfect hash function.
 This hash function is returned in the form of Python code by default.
 Suppose we have a file with keys: